 Depending on when you visit, you may be able to get one of the metered parking spots along the streets around the Memorial.
 You'll find several spots along Harvey just west of the grounds as well as along NW 5th west of Harvey.
-Meters cost $1 for 60 minutes or 25 cents for 15 minutes, in effect from 8 a.m. to 6 p.m. every day but Sunday, and they accept quarters, dimes and nickels.
+Meters cost $1 for 60 minutes or 25 cents for 15 minutes, in effect from 8 a.m. to 6 p.m. every day but Sunday.

 Then there's the downtown area south of the Memorial.
-Those wishing to also check out attractions such as the Myriad Gardens, Civic Center Music Hall or OKC Museum of Art should review this full breakdown of downtown parking options.
+Those wishing to also check out attractions such as the Myriad Gardens, Civic Center Music Hall, or OKC Museum of Art should review downtown parking options.